SciML/Catalyst.jl/docs/src/catalyst_applications/simulation_structure_interfacing.md

 ```@example ex1
 sol = solve(oprob)
 ```
-For solutions, when we access a unknown, we get its whole simulation vector:
+For solutions, when we access an unknown, we get its whole simulation vector:
 ```@example ex1
 sol[:X1]
 ```